umccr/cttso-ica-to-pieriandx/deploy/cttso-ica-to-pieriandx-cdk/README.md

 ## Initialising the LIMS

-If the lims sheet needs to be rebuit, then the following steps may be of use.
+If the lims sheet needs to be rebuilt, then the following steps may be of use.

 Open up a python console and run the following: